Free Pick Up - National Newspapers

 Reporting

-You will report pick up copies as follows, which will be broken out on the ABC Certificate:
+You will report Free Pick Up copies as follows, which will be broken out on the ABC Certificate:

 -